PrestaShop/docs/contribute/documentation/how/how-the-docs-is-built.md

 This site is built using the wonderful [Hugo static site generator](https://gohugo.io/).

-The **sources** of this site are hosted on devdocs-site, the [Sources repository](https://github.com/PrestaShop/devdocs-site/).
+- The **sources** of this site are hosted on devdocs-site, the [Sources repository](https://github.com/PrestaShop/devdocs-site/).
-The **Hugo theme** of this site is hosted on ps-docs-theme, the [Theme repository](https://github.com/PrestaShop/ps-docs-theme/).
+- The **Hugo theme** of this site is hosted on ps-docs-theme, the [Theme repository](https://github.com/PrestaShop/ps-docs-theme/).
-The **content** of this site is hosted on docs, the [Content Repository](https://github.com/PrestaShop/docs).
+- The **content** of this site is hosted on docs, the [Content Repository](https://github.com/PrestaShop/docs).

-Every time a contributions is merged inside one of the docs branches, a first GitHub workflow will notify the Sources repository.
+Every time a contribution is merged inside one of the docs branches, a first GitHub workflow will notify the Sources repository.

 Upon being notified, a second GitHub workflow is triggered in devdocs-site, which updates its submodules and commits them.